-We’re almost never encouraged to buy gold by our financial advisers, banks, or mainstream media and we are never taught about real finance and inflation or how banks create currency, and we’re never taught about protecting our wealth or savings with gold.
+We’re almost never encouraged to buy gold by our financial advisers, banks, or mainstream media, and we’re never taught about real finance, inflation, or how banks create currency.
+We’re also never taught about protecting our wealth or savings with gold.

-Gold is portrayed as an ancient relic or jewellery, something that is nice to look at and wear on a special occasion, but never that it is money.
-It’s almost as if the subject is avoided so we are left in the dark and never think about it, and this is exactly what happens.
-If you were to ask 100 people in the street if they know about the history of money and gold, or the price of an ounce of gold, you’d probably see a lot of puzzled faces.
+Gold is portrayed as an ancient relic or piece of jewellery, something that is nice to look at and wear on a special occasion, but never as money.
+It’s almost as if the subject is avoided, so we are left in the dark and never think about it, and this is exactly what happens.
+If you were to ask 100 people in the street if they knew about the history of money and gold or the price of an ounce of gold, you’d probably see a lot of puzzled faces.

 Swiss Bank